docusign/extension-app-data-io-and-verification-reference-implementation/README.md

 ### 6. Running the proxy server
 #### Development mode:
-Start the proxy server in development mode by running the command:
+Start the proxy server in development mode by running

 ```bash
 npm run dev